yuummmer/fairy-core/docs/reporting.md

 ```

 URLs starting with `www.` automatically get an `https://` prefix for proper markdown link rendering.
 Empty or missing remediation link values are skipped.

+**Link limit**: To keep markdown report files manageable, remediation links are limited to the first 20 links per rule.
+When a rule has more than 20 remediation links, only the first 20 are shown in the markdown report, with a message indicating the total count (e.g., "_Showing first 20 remediation links (of 45)._").
+All links remain available in the JSON report.